 The 12 month cost or savings is approximately how much more or less you will pay for energy if your energy use and patterns change to match your neighbors.
 The cost calculations are estimated using today's current energy rates, however, taxes and certain charges are excluded so the actual cost savings may be more.

 Approximately one-half of PWP’s customers were randomly selected to receive these reports as part of a pilot program to promote energy efficiency.
 We hope that this program helps you save on energy and costs.

 We are providing this service as an educational tool to help you understand your home's energy use and to share ideas on how you might save money.
-If you don't find this program useful, give us a call at (626) 744-6970 and we can remove you from the program, or go to the web portal and select the "Report Settings" tab under "My Account."
+If you don't find this program useful, give us a call at (626) 744-6970 and we can remove you from the program.
+You may also go to the web portal and select the "Report Settings" tab under "My Account."

 Opting in to receive a printed report is not possible at this time, but all active electric households will receive reports beginning in December 2014.
 However, the user-friendly web portal is available to all customers where they can set energy goals, browse a comprehensive tips library, conduct a quick home energy audit, and more.
-We also encourage all our customers to take advantage of both our web resources for saving energy and our energy efficiency rebate programs.
+We also encourage all our customers to take advantage of our other web resources for saving energy, and our energy efficiency rebate programs.

-Yes, you can go paperless with just email delivery, or you can get both print and email reports.
+Yes, you can go paperless with just the delivery of email reports, or you can get both print and email reports.
 Select the "Report Settings" tab under "My Account."